rlauer6/doc-converter/README.md

 # Finally...

-I think you have enough clues to proceed, but if not, drop me a note.
+I think you have enough clues to proceed.
+Don't forget to read the man pages.

+`$ man doc2pdf-client`
+`$ man doc-converter`

+If all else fails, drop me a note.